 E. Facilitate the development of content created for and delivered across multimedia platforms by new diverse talent.

 GOAL: Strengthen the quality of public media's content and services, and deepen the engagement with audiences and users, by supporting innovative projects.

 To achieve this Goal, CPB will pursue the following objectives:

-A. Support the efforts of public media stations and producers to make innovative use of broadcast, internet and mobile platforms to serve audiences wherever, whenever and however they use, share and create media.
+A. Support the efforts of public media stations and producers to use multimedia platforms to serve and engage audiences diverse in age, gender, race, and ethnicity wherever, whenever, and however they use, share, and create media.

-B. Support public media efforts to develop strategies to address the rapidly changing ways in which people are using media.
+B. Support public media efforts to develop strategies and seek to develop strategies to anticipate and respond to the rapidly changing ways in which people are using media.

 III.
 SUPPORT FOR PUBLIC MEDIA